 So you have been invited to collaborate - Awesome!
 You will receive an invitation email with a link to Builder so you can accept the invitation.

-To accept the invitation, click on your account name in the top-right corner of the screen.
+To accept the invitation, you can 1) click the link in the email, or 2) from your Builder Home click on your account name in the top-right corner.
 Then click on "Invitations".
 Review your invitations and accept/decline them as needed.

 Don't hesitate to call in reinforcements!
 Having co-collaborators on a guide is a great way to speed up the building process for your event app.
 If you have any other questions about this process, please leave a comment below or reach out to us at email@example.com.